rust-lang/rustc_public/book/src/getting-started.md

 # Getting Started

-The StableMIR APIs are currently exposed as a crate in the compiler named `rustc_public`[^release].
+The supported APIs are currently exposed as a crate in the compiler named `rustc_public`[^release].
-This crate includes the definition of structures and methods to be stabilized, which are expected to become the stable APIs in the compiler.
+This crate includes the definition of structures and methods to provide a SemVer compliant interface, which are expected to become the public APIs in the compiler.

 These APIs were designed to provide information about a Rust crate, including the body of functions, as well as type and layout information.